 All permanent employees (including senior officers on contract) that leave the council and includes resignations, terminations, retirements and redundancies.
-This should exclude short term contingent workers i.e. contracts of less than six months.
+This should exclude short term contingent workers.

 Input indicator - staff turnover

 Payroll system - number of permanent staff resignations and terminations based on the number in the annual budget and underlying the financial statements.